 Winston Tong \ Theoretically Chinese [LTMCD 2382]

-Much of the album offers rhythmic electronic pop, notably Big Brother, Principles of Movement and a cover of Marianne Faithfull's classic Broken English.
+Much of the album offers rhythmic electronic pop, notably Big Brother, Principles of Movement and a cover of Marianne Faithfull's new wave disco classic Broken English.
 The extended remaster also includes more left-field material, including epic 16 minute soundscape The Hunger, recorded with Japanese musicians in Tokyo, and the previously unreleased Dream Assassins, a collaboration with Nikki Mono.

 1. Big Brother

 4. Theoretical China